 Why You Should Use Dog Treats During Training

 Many dog owners like to believe that their dog will be willing to work for them because it makes them happy, and while many dogs do find owner approval and praise rewarding, it’s not quite as motivating as getting a piece of chicken.
-You don’t show up at work to make your boss feel good (although it is an added bonus), your main motivation is getting paid so you can then pay your bills, buy groceries, and save up for a vacation.
+You don’t show up at work to make your boss feel good (although it is an added bonus).
+Your main motivation is getting paid so you can then pay your bills, buy groceries, save up for a vacation, or otherwise "treat yourself."

 Food is used as a reinforcer when training your dog.
 A reinforcer is something that causes the frequency of an action (or inaction) to increase.
 For example, every time you reinforce a sit position with a reward, you are increasing the likelihood that your dog will sit more often.
 For the vast majority of dogs, the reward of choice is food.

-Food drive (their willingness to work for food) is high in most dogs because food is considered a primary reinforcer.
+Food drive (the willingness to work for food) is high in most dogs because food is considered a primary reinforcer.
 A primary reinforcer is something that your dog doesn’t need to learn how to like — food is something they need to survive!
 They are genetically programmed to figure out what behaviors get them food.
-Other primary reinforcers include: water, air, sleep, sex, and shelter.
+Other primary reinforcers include water, air, sleep, sex, and shelter.

 Food Treats Are Easy-to-Use